comob-project/snn-sound-localization/research/Questions.md

 * What are the best strategies for localising sounds with a spiking neural network?
 * Can we train networks end-to-end to perform as well or better than hand-crafted solutions?
 * Can we understand what these trained networks are doing in a high level way?
+  - _Dan_: I'm going to try out a few ideas for this.
 * Do these networks do something similar to what has been proposed in the literature (labelled line models, hemispheric models, pattern match decoders) or something completely different?
 * Do different optimal models emerge in different parameter regimes (head size, signal to noise ratio, multiple sound sources)?
 * How do the results depend on the neuron model and available dynamics?
 For example, does adaptation matter and in which conditions?